Skip to main content Skip to main navigation Skip to footer

 Portrait

-The organigram shows the internal structure of our university.
-You can find more detailed information on the individual organisational units (also called "institutions") by following the link under "further information".
+The organizational chart shows the internal structure of our university.
+You can find more detailed information on the individual organizational units (also known as "institutions") by following the link under "Further content".

 Downloads